labsmobile/sms-node/README.md

 ## Installation

-To install the [labsmobile-sms-node][packages] library, it is recommended to use [npm][getnpm].
+To install the [labsmobile-sms][packages] library, it is recommended to use [npm][getnpm].

 ### Installation command

 ```
-npm i labsmobile-sms-node
+npm i labsmobile-sms
 ```

 ### Installation by modifying the composer.json file

 ```
 "dependencies": {
-	"labsmobile-sms-node": "1.0.1"
+	"labsmobile-sms": "1.0.1"
 }
 ```